-A cheerfully silly ode to larger-than-life femininity, entertainment attorney-cum-camp-auteur William Winckler’s “The Double-D Avenger” reunites three of Russ Meyer’s original bodacious starlets -- Kitten Natividad, Haji, and Raven de la Croix.
-It’s scoring one-off rep house dates while already doing strong tape/DVD biz via Internet sales.
+A cheerfully silly ode to larger-than-life femininity, L.A. entertainment attorney-cum-camp-auteur William Winckler’s “The Double-D Avenger” reunites three of retired mamploitation master Russ Meyer’s original bodacious starlets — Kitten Natividad (“Beneath the Valley of the Ultravixens”), Haji (“Faster Pussycat!
+Kill!
+Kill!,” “Good Morning — and Goodbye!”) and Raven de la Croix (“Up!”).
+Pushing 60 but still defying nature (especially gravity), these dames are game for lowbrow laughs, which is all this vid-shot, deliberately cheesy “superheroine” adventure aims for.
+It’s scoring one-off rep house dates across the country while already doing strong tape/DVD biz via Internet sales.

 Natividad plays Chastity Knott, a popular pub owner horrified to learn she’s got terminal breast cancer.
 Her equally out-there doctor (de la Croix) informs her of rumors of a long-shot cure.
 So Chastity ventures to South America in search of the crockazilla plant and its magical healing powers, deep in the land of the Amazonian Ta-Ta tribe.
 She’s duly cured, and, what’s more, now has superhuman powers — she can lift a papier-mache “boulder” with one hand.
 Such strength comes in handy once strip club-cum-clip joint owner Al Purplewood (G. Larry Butler) decides to have his only business rival wiped out.